Vantiv files for IPO as market looks up again

 Payment processor Vantiv Inc filed to go public on Thursday, as appetite for U.S. IPOs seems to be returning following daily deals website Groupon Inc's strong listing last week.

-Ohio-based Vantiv, owned by Fifth Third Bancorp and buyout firm Advent International, filed to raise up to $100 million (62 million pound) in an IPO of Class A common shares.
+Ohio-based Vantiv, owned by Fifth Third Bancorp and buyout firm Advent International, filed to raise up to $100 million in an IPO of Class A common shares.

 In July, the Wall Street Journal reported that Vantiv was planning to file for an IPO that could value the company at as much as $4.5 billion, and hoped to raise between $750 million and $1 billion through the offering.